tejuh/MobileManufacturerAnalysis/README.md

  abs(AVG(TOTALPRICE)) > 500

  ```
-7. LIST IF THERE IS ANY MODEL THAT WAS IN TOP 5 IN TERMS OF QUANTITY, SIMULTANEOUSLY IN 2008, 2009 AND 2010
+ 7. List if there are any models that was in top 5 in terms of quantity, simultaneously in 2008, 2009 AND 2010
 ```
 select * from
 (